1952 German Grand Prix

 Juan Pablo Montoya was in simply untouchable form as he won by more than minute which, with Michael Schumacher a lap down in seventh, closed the Colombian to within six points of the championship lead.
 David Coulthard finished second for McLaren, while the Renaults of Jarno Trulli and Fernando Alonso were the only two other cars on the lead lap.

 2008 Hungarian Grand Prix

 Felipe Massa had driven a quite brilliant race.
-Starting third on the grid, he superbly passed Lewis Hamilton around the outside of the first corner to the lead and then slowly edged away from his championship, despite the McLaren looking to be the slightly better car around the twists and turns of the Hungaroring.
+Starting third on the grid, he superbly passed Lewis Hamilton around the outside of the first corner to the lead and then slowly edged away from his championship rival, despite the McLaren looking to be the slightly better car around the twists and turns of the Hungaroring.

 A good day for Massa was turning into a better day when Hamilton dropped down the order with a puncture (the legacy of an earlier lock-up) but, with just three laps to go, the Ferrari’s engine failed.
 Heikki Kovalainen was therefore promoted to a slightly lucky first (and only) grand prix victory, with Timo Glock taking his first podium for Toyota in second and Kimi Raikkonen third.
 Lewis Hamilton recovered to finish fifth and extend his championship lead.